-Athletes' individual characteristics in a process of athletic shape retention differ not only by duration of period of retention, but by direction of the fluctuations of sporting performance.
+Athletes' individual characteristics in a process of athletic shape retention differ not only by the duration of the period of retention but by direction of the fluctuations of sporting performance.
 Thus, in the first two weeks, one group of athletes improved their results after changes in a combination of training loads.
-In the next two weeks the tempo of improvement slightly decreased compared to the first two weeks (but results were still in the 3% zone of retention).
-In a second group of athletes the opposite trend of the results was observed: in the first two weeks results were slightly lower; and in the following weeks improvement by several percent were observed.
+In the next two weeks, the tempo of improvement slightly decreased compared to the first two weeks (but the results were still in the 3% zone of retention).
+In the second group of athletes the opposite trend of the results was observed: in the first two weeks results were slightly lower, and in the following week's improvement by several per cent were observed.
 It seems reasonable to assume that there might be some other reactions of the athlete's body systems to changes in combinations of training loads (i.e. certain dynamics of sporting results).

 Athletic shape maintenance becomes possible because of adaptational changes in the corresponding system of the body.
 It seems likely that the body, after a given time interval, receives new stimuli for further functioning in accordance with new external conditions.
 Active rest becomes very important for the recovery processes.
 Thus, active rest assists in athletic shape maintenance.